GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

 Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (*N-1.pkl*).
-The the pipelined workflow begins on 'notebooks/1_spotify_dataprep.ipynb', which downloads the Spotify dataset from Kaggle.
+The cascade ends with 'notebooks/1_spotify_dataprep.ipynb', which downloads the Spotify dataset from Kaggle.

 Each stage can also be run independently.
 This behavior is controlled with the `chain_df` flag in `src/config.json`, the project's configuration file that defines all global parameters.
 Including: